shs038/veh_kla_orientation/README.md

 kla_all_orientation=np.array([kss,ksa,kas,kaa])
 kla_all_orientation=kla_all_orientation.T
 ```
+#Chi Square test
-# Given a set of loci L where motif J is in a given orientation O, does that subset of L where
-## motf Z is present ahve a bias towards +/-
+**Given a set of loci L where motif J is in a given orientation O, does that subset of L where motf Z is present ahve a bias towards +/-**
-## Fisher's  exact test
-## Null hypothesis: orientation of motif J and that of motif Z are independent at loci L.
+**Null hypothesis: orientation of motif J and that of motif Z are independent at loci L.**
 ```
 def Chisquare_test(orientation):
     Chi_array=np.array(np.zeros((1,4),dtype=np.int))